jawilk/Traffic-Sign-Classifier/README.md

 * _(iii)_ Flip images (horizontal + vertical) of classes which are 180° rotation invariant
 * _(iv)_ Augment images of classes which are underrepresented in the train set (random rotate between -30°/+30° and change brightness with gamma correction)

-Here are examples of original images vs. augmented images for all of the above described 4 cases:
+Here are examples of original images vs. augmented images for all of the above described 4 cases: <br />
 _(i)_ <br />
 ![alt text][image9] <br />
 _(ii)_ <br />